f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     state disk-usage status in-range
     r5900-1-gsa#

 If you would like to look deeper into the usage of the other parts of the filesystem, enter the command **show components component platform**.
-You'll nottice 4 main areas highlighted:
+You'll notice 4 main areas highlighted:

 - F5OS System - This is the **/sysroot** part of the filesystem used by F5OS.
 - F5OS Tenant Disks -  This is **big-ip-tenant-disks** part of the filesystem which is dedicated and shared by all F5OS based tenants.